Best Time to Visit China: Month-by-Month Guide

 Written by our team of China-based specialists with decades of combined on-the-ground experience.

-When to visit Beijing, Guilin, Tibet, Shanghai and every major destination.
-Seasonal weather, crowd levels, festivals, and our specialist recommendations for every travel style.
+When to visit Beijing, Guilin, Tibet and Shanghai — seasonal weather, crowd levels, festivals and our specialist recommendations.

-Google, WhatsApp, Instagram and most Western apps are blocked in China.
-Here's exactly how to stay connected — the best VPNs, which Chinese apps you need, and our full setup checklist.
+Google, WhatsApp and most Western apps are blocked in China.
+Here is exactly how to stay connected — VPNs, Chinese apps, and our full setup checklist.

-From Peking duck to Sichuan hotpot, dim sum to Xinjiang lamb skewers — the essential dishes to try in every region, where to find the best versions, and how to order without speaking Mandarin.
+From Peking duck to Sichuan hotpot, xiaolongbao to Guilin rice noodles — the essential dishes to try in every city and how to order without Mandarin.

-Tipping, temple etiquette, what not to say, gift-giving customs, dining rules, and the unwritten social codes that will make your China trip smoother and more respectful.
+Tipping, temple rules, dining etiquette, gift-giving, what not to say — the essential customs that will make your China trip smoother and more respectful.

 Do this before you arrive — VPN websites are blocked inside China.
 ExpressVPN and NordVPN work reliably.